pencer-io/pencer-io.github.io/_posts/2020-08-02-ctf-htb-arctic.md

 python -m SimpleHTTPServer 80
 ```

-Go back to login page at http://10.10.10.11:8500/CFIDE/administrator, use admin and happyday to get in.
+Go back to login page, use admin and happyday to get in.
 Then go to Debugging & Logging then Scheduled Tasks:

 ![coldfusion-debugging](/assets/images/2020-08-02-22-07-35.png)